Tuesday, November 30

 Facts about the Firefly:

-1. The eggs from a firefly glow.
+1. The eggs from fireflies glow.
 The adult firefly lays its egg in moist soil near streams or ponds, and under leaves or mulch.

 2. Fireflies prefer hot humid climates and can be found near open fields, outside of the forest, and near water sources like ponds and lakes.